 For example, small businesses in less-risky professions like cleaners, dog walkers, photographers, teachers, tutors, caterers, DJs, etc. will cost less to insure, while more dangerous small businesses like gardening and contracting can present a higher risk to insurers and consequently cost more to insure.
 This is not a surprise because these types of businesses are more like to expose third parties to riskier equipment and situations.

 Also keep in mind that if you use your personal car for business use (that is, driving to visit clients or between multiple work locations), you need to declare business use on your car.
 Your car insurance premiums are likely to rise as a result, but if you don't declare business use when you should, your insurance could be deemed invalid (essentially leaving you uninsured).

 If you have any in-person interactions with third parties such as clients, customers, vendors, your landlord, etc. or their property then yes you should have public liability insurance.
-Get a quote here, and a panel member can call you back to discuss any questions you still have.

 A small business may be able to trade without insurance, so long as it has no employees and is not bound by insurance requirements by a trade or professional body—but that doesn't mean it should.
 Small business insurance can cost less than you'd expect and can protect against a wide range of risks.